 The first reliable British contact-type mine, this was copied from the successful German Hertz-horn contact mine.
 Production started in early 1917, but it was not available in useful numbers until November 1917.
 Spherical design.
-Total weight not available, charge was 320 lbs.
-(145 kg) and used Hertz horns.
+Total weight 650 lbs.
+(295 kg), charge of 320 lbs.
+(145 kg) amatol, diameter 38 in (96.5 cm) and used five Hertz horns.
 Still in use during the early years of World War II.

 Britain developed a series of Hertz (acid) horned contact mines just after World War I, with Vickers being heavily involved in production both for the Royal Navy and for other nations.
 These appear to have been improved versions of the Type H Mark II.
 I lack data on most of these early designs, but there are many pictures of them and their components; see Submarine Mine at The Vickers Photographic Archive.